apache/flink-web/docs/content/posts/2026-02-01-community-update.md

 highlight what has occurred in the community over the previous month.
 This will include new PMC and committers, any interesting blogs, new releases, active Flips and a view of the themes in the dev list from the previous month.
 <p>
-Since 2020, the Flink community has been very busy, to give a flavour of what has changed; Flink has
+Since 2020, the Flink community has been very busy, to give a flavour of what has changed, Flink has

 * added many new connectors, moved out to their own repositories.
 * benefited from newer Calcite levels